riscv-software-src/riscof/docs/source/intro.rst

 ------------

-Engineers who would like to enhance the features of the framework or contribute tests to the architectural test suite, will be refered to as contributors/developers in the remaining sections of this document.
+Engineers who would like to enhance the features of the framework or contribute tests to the architectural test suite, will be referred to as contributors/developers in the remaining sections of this document.
 This framework enables engineers to author scalable and parameterized tests which can evolve along with the evolution of the specification itself.